|B A R E L Y B A D W E B S I T E|

 ● Lane Lambert, who plays the lovely Celtic harp

 And this is not to mention the events and exhibits.

-● The well-respected O'Riada Academy of Irish Dance has sent various collections of dancers over the years to Mark's biennial shows.
+● The well-respected O'Riada Academy (now the O'Riada Manning Academy of Irish Dance) has sent various collections of dancers over the years to Mark's biennial shows.
 Among them are Joseph, Jeremiah and Morgan Manning, all children of the above-mentioned Mark-sibling Neal.
-Joseph is among the most accomplished and highly regarded Irish dancers in the world, and Jeremiah is following closely in his footsteps.
+Joseph is among the most accomplished and highly regarded Irish dancers and instructors in the world, and Jeremiah is following closely in his footsteps.
 Enjoying these large and small troupes perform over the years has always been a particular treat for many visitors to Mark's shows.

 ● Another not-for-profit organization, the Ernie Miller Nature Center, is located on 116 acres in Olathe, Kansas, and it seeks to enhance people's understanding of nature.
 The staff show up at Mark's biennial shows and exhibit such fun stuff as pelts and skulls for kids (and adults) to handle, not to mention exotic but locally found live birds such as owls and hawks and an eagle, which you can't handle.

 When you ask a staff member, "How do you prepare your eagles?" and she starts in on how they hood them and put them in special cages and you interrupt her and say, "No, I mean do you bake them or grill them or stew them or what?" you may be sure that selfsame staff member will respond not with a smile but rather a dour, tut-tut sort of look.
 I know because I tried it in 2000 and again in 2002 and then gave up.

 ● Another not-for-profit, Operation WildLife, which rescues injured and orphaned wild animals, set up exhibits at Mark's shows that display live birds of prey